 This bit clears the internal state of the host and the bus states changes to Idle.
 The TWI will transmit invalid data if the Host Data (TWIn.MDATA) register is written before the Host Address (TWIn.MADDR) register.
-Writing to Host Address (TWIn.MADDR) and Host Data (TWIn.MDATA) after a Flush will cause a transaction to start as soon as hardware detects SCL bus free.

 Writing a '1' to this bit generates a strobe for one clock cycle, disabling the host and then re-enabling the host.
 Writing a '0' to this bit has no effect.